 exquisite shades of color achieved by combining it with small amounts of other

+special metals.
 Yellow, pink, green and white golds - each exquisite in its

 own right.
 There is always fashion acceptance of all colors and color